 Sometimes a gardenia plant will have its leaves turn yellow naturally during the spring.
 This is just a sign that the plant is shedding old leaves to get ready for new ones.

 You have to be careful about how you’re watering gardenias to avoid problems such as this.
-It’s also prudent to give gardenias enough sunlight so that they can get what they need.
+It’s also prudent to give them enough sunlight so that they can get what they need.